prjunnamed/prjcombine/docs/src/xpla3/jtag.md

 All bits of the register are `BC_1` type cells.

+> [!IMPORTANT]
-<div class="warning">The GCLK cells can reliably capture pin state in EXTEST mode, but only partially override internal connections in INTEST mode: connections through ZIA are overriden by the boundary register value, but connections through per-FB `FCLK` lines are not.</div>
+> The GCLK cells can reliably capture pin state in EXTEST mode, but only partially override internal connections in INTEST mode: connections through ZIA are overriden by the boundary register value, but connections through per-FB `FCLK` lines are not.

 TODO: details on the cell connection, EXTEST, INTEST semantics